nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ![Web UI 9.2 media justified grid]({{file name='9.2-assets-justified-grid.png'}} ??w=400,border=true)

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22474](https://jira.nuxeo.com/browse/NXP-22474).

+#### Bulk Download Action on Document Selection {since '9.3'}}

+A new action is available in the bulk selection actions list, that allows to bulk download selected content in a single zip downloaded asynchronously.
+The main file is added to the zip for each selected document.
+When it comes to folders, content is recursively resolved up to a configurable level.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23095](https://jira.nuxeo.com/browse/NXP-23095).

 #### Improved Task View {{since '9.2'}}